CityOfLosAngeles/DCA-Social-Media-Policy/README.md

 #City of Los Angeles Department of Cultural Affairs
 ## Social Media Policy and Guidelines

 This is a versioned repository of social media policy and guidelines for the City of Los Angeles Department of Cultural Affairs (DCA).
-It was developed to ensure the proper usage of DCA’s identity and social media platforms and to maintain unity and public presentation awareness.
+It was developed to ensure the proper maintenance of DCA’s messaging on social media, unity and public presentation awareness.
 When these guidelines are adhered to and used consistently, the developed graphics, elements, and messaging will create a strong aesthetic and identity awareness across platforms.

 ###Statement of Purpose